kit-sdq/programming-lecture-eclipse-artemis/docs/Home.md

 A rating group consists of multiple mistake types and an optional *penaltyLimit*.
 That limit is used for penalty calculation.
+The rating group has an optional property *additionalDisplayNames* that can be used to provide display names per language.

 ``` json
 "ratingGroups": [